Harry Potter and the Half-Blood Prince (film): Plot

-At Hogwarts, Dumbledore asks Harry to retrieve Slughorn's memory of a young Voldemort.
-Slughorn has resisted giving an accurate memory.
+At Hogwarts, Dumbledore asks Harry to retrieve Slughorn's memory of a young Voldemort; Slughorn has resisted giving an accurate memory.
 After Ron accidentally ingests a love potion intended for Harry, Harry takes him to Slughorn for a cure.
-Slughorn offers the boys some mead he had intended as a gift to Dumbledore.
-Ron is poisoned upon sipping it.
-Harry's quick thinking saves Ron.
-While recovering in the infirmary, Ron murmurs Hermione's name, causing Lavender to end their relationship.
+After curing Ron, Slughorn offers Harry and Ron mead.
+Ron is poisoned after drinking it, and while recovering in the infirmary Ron murmurs Hermione's name causing Lavender to end their relationship.
 Harry confronts Draco about the poisoned mead and also a cursed necklace that nearly killed Katie Bell.
-A duel erupts, and Harry uses one of the Half-Blood Prince's curses without knowing what it is.
-The curse severely injures Malfoy, and he is only saved by Snape's timely arrival and reversal of the curse.
-Fearing the book contains Dark Magic, Ginny persuades Harry to hide it in the Room of Requirement.
-They then share their first kiss.
+Harry and Draco duel, and Harry uses one of the Half-Blood Prince's curses that severely injures Malfoy, and he is only saved by Snape.
+Fearing the book contains Dark Magic, Ginny persuades Harry to hide it in the Room of Requirement, where they share their first kiss.

-Harry uses his Liquid Luck potion to convince the reluctant Slughorn to surrender the memory Dumbledore needs.
-Viewing it in the Penseive, Dumbledore and Harry learn Voldemort sought information about Horcruxes, magical objects containing pieces of a wizard's soul for immortality.
-Dumbledore surmises Voldemort divided his soul into six Horcruxes, two of which have been destroyed: Tom Riddle's diary and Marvolo Gaunt's ring.
-They travel to a cave where Harry aids Dumbledore in drinking a potion that hides another Horcrux, Slytherin's locket.
+Harry uses his luck potion to convince the reluctant Slughorn to surrender the memory Dumbledore needs.
+Viewing it in the Pensieve, Dumbledore and Harry learn Voldemort sought information about Horcruxes, magical objects containing pieces of a wizard's soul for immortality.
+Dumbledore believes Voldemort divided his soul into six Horcruxes, two of which have been destroyed: Tom Riddle's diary and Marvolo Gaunt's ring.
+They travel to a cave where Harry aids Dumbledore in drinking a potion that hides another Horcrux: Slytherin's locket.

-A weakened Dumbledore defends them from Inferi by creating a ring of fire, and apparates them back to Hogwarts, where Bellatrix, Greyback, and other Death Eaters have entered through the Vanishing Cabinet in the Room of Requirement that Draco has secretly connected to one in Knockturn Alley.
-As Harry hides, Draco appears and disarms the headmaster, revealing Voldemort chose him to kill Dumbledore.
-Draco hesitates; Snape, however, arrives and kills Dumbledore.
-As the Death Eaters escape, Snape reveals to Harry that he is the Half-Blood Prince.
+A weakened Dumbledore apparates them back to Hogwarts, where Bellatrix, Greyback, and the other Death Eaters have entered through the Vanishing Cabinet in the Room of Requirement that Draco has secretly connected to Knockturn Alley.
+As Harry hides, Draco appears and disarms Dumbledore, revealing Voldemort chose him to kill Dumbledore.
+Draco hesitates; Snape arrives and kills Dumbledore.
+As the Death Eaters escape, Harry attacks Snape, and he reveals to Harry that he is the Half-Blood Prince.

-As Hogwarts students and staff mourn Dumbledore's death, Harry tells Ron and Hermione that the locket is fake and contains a message from "R.A.B.", who stole the real Horcrux intending to destroy it.
-Harry, Ron and Hermione agree to forgo their final Hogwarts year to hunt for the remaining Horcruxes.
+As Hogwarts mourns Dumbledore's death, Harry tells Ron and Hermione that the locket is fake and contains a message from "R.A.B.", who stole the real Horcrux intending to destroy it.
+Harry, Ron and Hermione agree to abandon their final year at Hogwarts to find and destroy the remaining Horcruxes.